HL7/davinci-vbpr/input/pagecontent/guidance.md

     - Calculating financial incentive is outside the scope of this IG
 - Payer calculates performance
     - Calculating performance is outside the scope of this IG
     - Performance helps determine incentives
 - Payer generates population level reports for providers
 - Provider submits attributed member quality and risk adjustment data to payer
 - Payer and provider has established security and privacy practices in place

+### VBPR MeasureReport

+Note: this is a draft for discussion purpose and is under developement

+{% include img-portrait.html img="vbpr-measurereport.png" caption = "Figure 2-1 Value-Based Performance Reporting MeasureReport overview" %}

+### VBPR MeasureReport / Measure / Contract

+Note: this is a draft for discussion purpose and is under developement

+{% include img-portrait.html img="vbpr-measurereport-measure-contract.png" caption = "Figure 2-2 Relationship of VBPR MeasureReport - Measure - Contract overview" %}

 ### Must Support
 Certain elements in the profiles defined in this IG are marked as Must Support.
 This flag is used to indicate that the element plays a critical role in defining and sharing value-based performance reports, and implementations SHALL understand and process the element.